© JAREDA | Author:Tom Norris

 Loft conversion options include:

-Again, if you’re not sure what you want or if you’re property is even suitable for a loft conversion then we recommend that you start with the feasibility study and do remember that if you proceed with a conversion and instruct Architects Supermarket to prepare plans then we will credit the cost of the feasibility study against your plan costs.
+Again, if you’re not sure what you want or if you’re property is even suitable for a loft conversion then we recommend that you start with the feasibility study and do remember that if you proceed with a conversion and instruct the JAREDA Network to prepare plans then we will credit the cost of the feasibility study against your plan costs.

 Prices Relate to The London Area Only.